daswag/daswag-website/README.md

 Every push to Gitlab triggers a build.
 Each branch is deployed to a different environment

 master: https://www.daswag.tech, hosted on Gitlab pages.
-develop: http://dev.daswag.tech, hosted in an AWS S3 bucket.

 When developing new parts, please branch off of `develop`.